okis-okis/CourseWorkSPOConsole/README.md

 # CourseWorkSPOConsole
 Hello everyone!I am building a simple interpreter for C language.
-So, project wirted on C#.
-Main idea i get from Ruslan Spivak blog
+I used C# for write project.
+Main idea i get from Ruslan Spivak blog.
+I used IDE VS 2022.
+Version .NET Core is 3.1.
+Project developed for Windows and Linux.

 Link: https://ruslanspivak.com/lsbasi-part1/